 Bug bites can cause more than discomfort.
 They can also spread diseases which come with their own risks.
 Take these steps to reduce your exposure to bug bites:

-If you wish to see one of our Physicians about an bug bite, you can come into any Patient First center from 8 a.m. to 8 pm, any day of the week – no appointment is needed.
+Patient First treats many conditions at our urgent care centers including bug bites.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center